 State law mandates that each city and county adopt a general plan containing at least seven "required" elements: Land Use, Circulation, Housing, Open Space, Conservation, Safety, and Noise.
+Alameda County is in the process of updating the Housing Element and Safety Element, anticipating approval of the Housing Element by the Board of Supervisors and State HCD by late 2023 and approval of the Safety Element by early 2024.

 In addition, Senate Bill 1000 (2016) requires cities and counties that have disadvantaged or low-income communities, as defined in the legislation, to incorporate environmental justice policies into their general plans either in a separate element or by integrating related policies and objectives throughout the other elements.
 This update must happen "upon the adoption or next revision of two or more elements concurrently on or after January 1, 2018."
-The County entered into a contract with a consultant in the fall of 2021 to begin work on the Environmental Justice element.
-The document is expected to be approved by the Board of Supervisors by early 2023.
+The County is in the process of finishing a public draft for the Environmental Justice Element.
+The document is expected to be approved by the Board of Supervisors by fall of 2023.